Detection of the genuine non-locality of any three-qubit state: Detection of genuine three-qubit non-local states

-then the state $\rho_{ABC}$ violate the Svetlichny inequality and thus exhibit the genuine non-locality.\\ \textbf{Note-1:} We should note here that the expression of $U^{(1)}$ has been obtained by using the upper limit of $\langle S_{v} \rangle_{\rho_{ABC}}$ i.e. $\langle S_{v} \rangle_{\rho_{ABC}} \leq 4\sqrt{2}$.\\ \textbf{Theorem-2b:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is detected by the CHSH witness operator then the Hermitian operators $A_{u}$ and $B_{u}$ given in (\ref{cons2a}) and (\ref{cons2b}) must be chosen in such a way that the parameter $q$ given by (\ref{cons2a}) satisfies the inequality
+\textbf{Theorem-2b:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is detected by the CHSH witness operator then the operators $A_{u}$ and $B_{u}$ given in (\ref{cons2a}) and (\ref{cons2b}) must be chosen in such a way that the parameter $q$ given by (\ref{cons2a}) satisfies the inequality

 The lower bound $l_{2}$ is given by